litvinovg/greenstone-solr/README.txt

 ADDING NEW JAVA CLASSES INTO THE SOLR EXTENSION

-1. Create the Java classes and place them into their package within the ext/solr location.
+1. Create the Java classes and place them into their package within the ext/solr/src/java location.
+They can then be compiled by running 'ant compile' in the ext/solr folder.

-2. Adjust the ant build file in the solr extension (ext/solr/build.xml) to take these java source files into account during the setup process that takes place when the ant target 'add-service' is executed.
-The relevant portions of this build.xml file are likely to be the property 'java-service-files' and the property 'java-util-files'.